-De Quervain’s Tenosynovitis
+De Quervain’s Tenosynovitis (Mummy’s Wrist Pain)

-De Quervain's Tenosynovitis (Thumb Pain)
+De Quervain's Tenosynovitis (Mummy's Wrist Pain)

 Symptoms of De Quervain's Syndrome

-Weakness in the hand and thumb
+• Decreased in strength of the wrist and thumb

 Causes